cingaldi/ml-kaggle-titanic/README.md

     Survived= 38.0% , Dead=62.0% (sum is 100.0) Out of 891 examples

 There are more dead than survivors.
 I'll investigate on dead people data to understand why they are dead

+The first assumption that I'll take a very sad assumption: poor people are more likely to die.
+Let's check it out using passenger class